The clearest line.

 - MSSP (Multipurpose Senior Services Program).
 A Medi-Cal waiver for community-based care management.
 Long waitlists in some counties.

-The 2024 asset-limit change, in numbers.
+The asset-limit rules in 2026, in numbers.

 Dual eligibility (Medi-Medi) and why it changes the math.